 Leather can be part of your signature style

-Unless you ride a bike, we 40+ are often told not to wear leather.
-Who hasn’t seen on pinterest the quote of Edith Head
+Unless you ride a bike, we 40+ women are often told not to wear leather at all!
+Who hasn’t seen on Pinterest the quote of Edith Head

 Only Roy Rogers and Marlene Dietrich should be allowed to wear leather trousers.

 Think about it!
 Both of them are known for their great style and taste.
 For my money, the quote means you really need to pay attention to get it right and to not look like Miss Whiplash’s auntie.
 Now when it comes to two leather items in an outfit, you will have to be even more alert on that you don’t look like trying to hard or not trying at all.